 Extra Requirements for Scaladoc Documentation Commits

-Although some of the requirements for bug fix pull requests are not needed for API documentation commits, here are the step by step requirements to ensure your API documentation PR is merged in smoothly:
+Although some requirements for bug fix pull requests are not needed for API documentation commits, here are the step by step requirements to ensure your API documentation PR is merged in smoothly:

 - Any and all code examples provided should be correct, compile and run as expected (ensure this in the REPL or your IDE).